agrana/zenara/terraform/README.md

 - Use environment variables for sensitive data in CI/CD
 - Regularly rotate API tokens
 - Use least-privilege access for API tokens

+# Managed by GitHub Actions - see .github/workflows/terraform-deploy.yml